-Am I Entitled to Tax Relief?
+Am I Entitled to a Tax Rebate?

 Tax relief isn’t specific to a certain list of trades and industries, but is more so dictated by your personal circumstances, and the types of expenditure you incur whilst carrying out your work activities.
 Overpayments of Tax can happen in the following situations:

 - You are required to clean and maintain work uniform

 - You use tools and equipment for work that you have purchased

 - Your employment requires you to work at temporary workplace locations

 - Professional membership payments have been covered personally

 - Your employer has deducted more Tax than required

 More occupations that commonly give rise to a Tax overpayment are listed below, but if you feel that any of the above circumstances apply to yourself, please do not hesitate to get in touch.